hsteinshiromoto/dotfiles/README.md

 1. Homebrew
 2. GNU Stow

+# Workflow

+## New .dotfile

+1. Create an empty file in the correct location in the repository.
+2. Create the desired file in the config folder.
+3. Run `$ stow . --adopt`
+4. Add file to the version control.

 # Repository Structure

 Note that the structure of this repository must be the same as the structure as the config files in the `/home/user` folder.